-Adélie penguin (Pygoscelis adeliae)
+Adélie penguin

 Adélie penguins breed on Odbert Island, and although they regularly come ashore on Ardery Island, none breed there.
-The most recent published estimate of the breeding population on Odbert Island is 11,000 pairs in 1989/90.
-Observations during a visit to the Area in 2012/13 indicated that the population had increased further, but no new estimate is yet available.
+The most recent estimates for Adélie penguins on Odbert Island is 22,000 occupied nests in 2016/17.
 Egg laying usually commences before the middle of November, the first chicks hatch around mid-December, and juveniles start leaving the colony in early February.

-Southern fulmar (Fulmarus glacialoides)
+Southern fulmar

-The total population of southern fulmars in the Area is about 5,000 breeding pairs.
+The total population of southern fulmars (Fulmarus glacialoides) in the Area is about 5,000 breeding pairs.
 There are approximately 3,000 occupied southern fulmar sites on Ardery Island; the largest colonies are located on the northern cliffs and around the eastern tip of the island.
 At Odbert Island, most of the 2,000 sites are concentrated in two large colonies on Haun Bluff and in the central north.